PILANESBERG SAFARI

 By ensuring you are covered for the unexpected, travel insurance will provide you with peace of mind allowing you to relax and enjoy your holiday.

-• Don’t tempt fate by travelling with expensive jewelery, only bring what you need.
+• Don’t tempt fate by traveling with expensive jewelry, only bring what you need.
 If its irreplaceable or has sentimental value, then leave it at home.
-Never carry jewelery in your checked baggage.
+Never carry jewelry in your checked baggage.

 • In the unfortunate event your checked baggage is lost or delay we recommend you carry prescription medication, including anti-malaria tablets, essential toiletries, and a change of underwear in your hand luggage.